Shuaibullattil/project-dhrishti/README.md

 # Project Dhrishti — Crowd Analysis Package

-This folder contains a reorganized copy of the Crowd-Analysis code so contributors can clone and use it easily.

-## Quick summary

 - Purpose: Detect, track and analyze crowd behaviour (abnormal activity, social distancing, heatmaps).
 - Requires: Python 3.9 (recommended).
 Use a virtual environment.